 Anthony is a USC Alum with a degree in Electrical Engineering.
 He has performed since he was 9 years old with many theater companies including AFY (Wilson,NC), Playhouse (Wilson,NC), Paramount Theater (Farmville, NC), Imperial Centre (Rocky Mount,NC), NCT!
 (Raleigh,NC) , Town Theater (Columbia,SC), and portrayed the mascot Cocky while a student at USC.
 In Charleston, Anthony has performed with Threshold Repertory Theatre, Footlight Players, and was last seen on stage at the Dock Street Theater in Footloose.
 He would like to express his gratitude to all patrons and participants in Charleston’s Theater community for their support; his friends for their excitement and dedication to seeing him perform anywhere and everywhere; and most importantly to his parents, family, and everyone he considers family (you know who you are).

 Derek, a former Charleston Stage Resident Actor, is a theatre teacher at the Charleston County School of the Arts.
-He was most recently seen in Elf the Musical (Walter Hobbs) and Disney’s Beauty and the Beast (Cogsworth).
-Charleston Stage credits include: Mamma Mia!
+He was most recently seen in Bright Star (Daryl) and directed last season's Blithe Spirit.
+Charleston Stage credits include: the 2019 production of Elf the Musical (Walter Hobbs), Disney’s Beauty and the Beast (Cogsworth), Mamma Mia!
 (Bill Austin), Disney’s The Little Mermaid (Scuttle), Peter and the Starcatcher (Alf), the 2016 production of Shear Madness (Eddie), the 2012 production of Avenue Q (Princeton/Rod), and The Producers (Franz).
 Derek has also been seen on stage in Charleston in Rock of Ages (Franz), Monty Python’s Spamalot (Sir Robin), and The Lyons (Curtis) at Village Rep, where he is also a member of their Acting Ensemble.
 Derek received his M.F.A. in Performing Arts from the Savannah College of Art and Design, as well as a B.A. in Theatre Education from Greensboro College.
+This year he was named the 2021 South Carolina Theatre Association Outstanding Theatre Educator.

 Ryan is a Charleston native and graduate of the College of Charleston with a degree in Theatre for Youth.
 Favorite Charleston Stage credits include: Disney's Beauty and the Beast (Lumière), Mamma Mia!
 (Harry Bright), Shakespeare in Love (Wessex), A Christmas Carol (Bob Cratchit), Disney's The Little Mermaid (Chef Louis), The Producers (Carmen Ghia), Noises Off (Garry Lejeune), Mary Poppins (Robertson Ay), Peter and the Starcatcher (Grempkin/Fighting Prawn), and Gershwin at Folly (DuBose Heyward).
 Ryan is a Kindergarten Teacher at The Cooper School in Charleston.